 Having said that, the freeholder will usually seek an order that they are entitled to vacant possession of the property because where the property is lawfully occupied as a dwelling, the premises cannot be re-entered without a court order under the Protection from Eviction Act 1977, applicable to both owner-occupiers and subtenants.

-If the tenant either fails to remedy the breach (if remediable) or compensate the landlord within a reasonable period of time then with regards to occupied residential property, the freeholder must enter by court proceedings in order not to breach s2 of the Protection from Eviction Act 1977 (restriction on re-entry without due process of law).
+If the tenant either fails to remedy the breach (if remediable) or compensate the landlord within a reasonable period of time then with regards to occupied residential property, the freeholder must enter under court proceedings in order not to breach s2 of the Protection from Eviction Act 1977 (restriction on re-entry without due process of law).